Space Group Symmetry of Chiral Fe-deficient van der Waals Magnet $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ Probed by Convergent Beam Electron Diffraction: Conclusion

 \section{Conclusion}

-Using a combination of SAED and CBED, we determined the point group and space group symmetry of $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ at room temperature to be $6mm$ and $P6_3mc$ (186), respectively.
-The unit cell dimensions are similar to the previously reported $P3m1$ (156) and the high-symmetry parent compound $\text{Fe}_{\text{3}}\text{GeTe}_{\text{2}}$ with space group $P6_3/mmc$ (194).
+Using a combination of SAED and CBED, we determined the point group and space group symmetry of $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ at room temperature to be $6mm$ and $P6_3mc$ (No.186), respectively.
+The unit cell dimensions are similar to the previously reported $P3m1$ (No.156) and the high-symmetry parent compound $\text{Fe}_{\text{3}}\text{GeTe}_{\text{2}}$ with space group $P6_3/mmc$ (No.194).
 In contrast to $P3m1$, $P6_3mc$ is reachable from the parent compound $P6_3/mmc$ through a continuous structural phase transition.
-Similar to $P3m1$, the absence of centrosymmetry in the $P6_3mc$ phase would support the formation of N\'eel skyrmion and bubbles in $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ as revealed in previous studies.
-As the three space groups - $P6_3/mmc$, $P6_3mc$ and $P3m1$ - form a chain of subgroups, our study indicates a scenario, where Fe deficiency leads to sequential removal of symmetries, with the mirror symmetry perpendicular to the c axis being broken first and the screw and glide plane symmetry second.
-Future studies may reveal the precise positions of Fe-cation deficiency clarifying this symmetry breaking mechanism.
+Similar to $P3m1$, the absence of centrosymmetry in the $P6_3mc$ phase would support the formation of N\'eel skyrmions and bubbles in $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ as revealed in previous studies.
+As the three space groups - $P6_3/mmc$, $P6_3mc$ and $P3m1$ - form a chain of subgroups, our study indicates a scenario, where changes in the stoichiometry (e.g., Fe deficiency) lead to sequential removal of symmetries, with the mirror symmetry perpendicular to the 6-fold axis being broken first and the screw and glide plane symmetry second.
+Future studies may reveal the precise crystal structure, e.g., with respect to preferred positions and filling of Fe sublattice, clarifying the symmetry breaking mechanism.